TIHLDE/Codex/pages/index.md

 ---
-title: FoodManager Documentation
+title: Index Documentation
-description: Get started working with the FoodManager project
+description: Find docs on how to contribute and setup the project here.
 ---

 {% callout %}
-This is the developer documentation for the FoodManager AS project, developed by Texicon AS.
+This is the developer documentation for the Tihlde Index sub-group.
 {% /callout %}

 ## Overview